MicrosoftDocs/Hololens/hololens/hololens-insider.md

 As of **Insider build 20348.1411** we have added beta support for tracking on low-dynamic motion moving platforms on HoloLens 2.
 After installing the build and enabling Moving Platform Mode, you will be able to use your HoloLens 2 in previously inaccessible environments, like large ships and large marine vessels.
 Currently, the feature is targeted at enabling these specific moving platforms only.
 While nothing prevents you from attempting to use the feature in other environments, the feature is focused on adding support for these environments first.

-To learn more about what is supported and how to enabled this new feature, [visit the moving platform page.](hololens2-moving-platform.md)
+To learn more about what is supported and how to enable this new feature, [visit the moving platform page.](hololens2-moving-platform.md)

 ### PFX file support for Certificate Manager